cpeditor/cpeditor/src/Settings/README.md

 about methods

-If the code is too long, we suggest you write them in SettingsMethods.cpp and call it.
+If the code is too long, we suggest you to write them in `Settings/SettingsMethods.cpp` and call it.

 * onApply